-Due to new projects developed and extensive marketing strategies, there is increase in reservation fees and collections of downpayments.
+35% increase in customer's deposits Due to new projects developed and extensive marketing strategies, there is increase in reservation fees and collections of downpayments.

-Mainly attributable to timing differences of revenue recognition of real estate transactions and others for tax purposes versus accounting purposes.
+41% decrease in income tax payable Mainly attributable to timing differences of revenue recognition of real estate transactions and others for tax purposes versus accounting purposes.